To inspire children and families toward an appreciation of local history through hands-on learning.

 Our interactive history programs for children and families include school field trips, classes, summer camps, and several special events throughout the year.
 We also offer monthly homeschool classes for your group from September through May.
 Some of our favorite activities include butter churning, grain grinding, sewing, making puppets, games and songs, washing clothes, gardening, herbal walks and trading with the trapper.
 Summer camps include visits from specialists like the medicine woman, the spinner, the trapper and more.
 Learn about ways of living in harmony with the Earth, foraging, respect, giving thanks, and protecting the environment.
 Our goal is to be culturally responsive in all our teachings, including about Native and colonial settler relationships, both positive and negative.

-We are moving to a new location in Fall 2022.
+We are moving to a new location in 2023-2024.
 Please stay tuned for more information.
-For now, we can come to your location for programs and classes.
+For now, we can come to your location for programs and classes, and we partner with local organizations such as museums for many of our events.

 For those who wish to learn how to think historically, Thomas Andrews and Flannery Burke have codified the five Cs: change over time, context, causality, contingency, and complexity.
 Most of these are terms non-historians can understand readily, although contingency requires the explanation that if you changed a single condition, any historical outcome could have turned out differently.
 Accordingly, learning to think historically encourages citizens to be responsible because the conditions we set forth determine the kind of future we will have.